 Summary of the Proposal.
-As described above, in an effort to simplify and update our current certificate of incorporation adopted in 1990, our board of directors, at its meeting on February 22, 2008, adopted, and is recommending that our shareholders adopt, a proposal to amend and restate our certificate of incorporation.
+As described above, in an effort to simplify and update our current certificate of incorporation adopted in 1990, our board of directors, at its meeting on February 22, 2008, approved, and is recommending that our shareholders adopt, a proposal to amend and restate our certificate of incorporation.
 The proposed amendment and restatement of our certificate of incorporation is set forth as Exhibit A to this proxy statement.
 The proposed amendment and restatement of our certificate of incorporation, among other things, would:

-- remove certain provisions of our current certificate of incorporation that ordinarily would appear in by-laws or amend certain other provisions of our current certificate of incorporation that also appear in our by-laws (which by-laws are allowed to be amended by our board of directors without shareholder approval), such as director terms, the power of the board of directors to appoint committees and officers, determine the size of the board and fill vacancies on the board and the power of the board or officers to call special meetings of our shareholders; - remove a provision of our current certificate of incorporation that sets forth the power of the board of directors to determine or vary the amount of our working capital; - remove certain provisions of our current certificate of incorporation that are similar to provisions of the New Jersey Business Corporation Act (which provisions will continue to provide similar rights even if Proposal 3 is adopted) such as the power of the board of directors to hold meetings outside of New Jersey, the power of the board to remove officers and the power of the shareholders to remove directors or take action by written consent; and - technical amendments to update the name and address of our registered agent and office, set forth our current director names and addresses and renumber article and section numbers.
+- remove certain provisions of our current certificate of incorporation that ordinarily would appear in by-laws or amend certain other provisions of our current certificate of incorporation that also appear in our by-laws (which by-laws are allowed to be amended by our board of directors without shareholder approval), such as director terms, the power of the board of directors to appoint committees and officers, determine the size of the board and fill vacancies on the board and the power of the board or officers to call special meetings of our shareholders; - remove a provision of our current certificate of incorporation that sets forth the power of the board of directors to determine or vary the amount of our working capital; - remove certain provisions of our current certificate of incorporation that are similar to provisions of the New Jersey Business Corporation Act (which provisions will continue to provide similar rights even if Proposal 3 is adopted) such as the power of the board of directors to hold meetings outside of New Jersey, the power of the board to remove officers and the power of the shareholders to remove directors or take action by written consent; and - make technical amendments to update the name and address of our registered agent and office, set forth our current director names and addresses and renumber article and section numbers.

 Summary of the Changes between the Current Certificate of Incorporation and the Proposed Amended and Restated Certificate of Incorporation.
 The table on the following pages provides a summary of the differences between our current certificate of incorporation and the proposed amendment and restatement of our certificate of incorporation, other than the removal of Article XI (Requirements for Certain Business Transactions; Exceptions) of our current certificate of incorporation as described in Proposal 2.
 In addition to the changes summarized below, the article and section references in the amended and restated certificate will be revised as applicable.
-The article and section references in the table below are to our current certificate of incorporation unless otherwise indicated.
+The article and section references in the table below are to our proposed amended and restated certificate of incorporation unless otherwise indicated.

-Current Certificate of Incorporation

-Proposed Amended and Restated Certificate of Incorporation
+Current Certificate of Incorporation Proposed Amended and Restated Certificate of Incorporation Artic e II.

-Article II.
 Location of Office and Registered Agent

-Provides the name and address of our registered agent that is no longer correct
+Provides the name and address of our registered agent that is no longer correct.
 Provides the correct name and address of our current registered agent.
 Article IV: Authorized Capital Stock

-Provides that our total authorized capital stock is 155,000,000 shares, of which 150,000,000 shares are common stock and 5,000,000 shares are preferred stock.
-Also provides for the creation of a series of preferred stock "\$8.625 Preferred Stock, Series A" consisting of 500,000 shares, and fixes the powers, preferences and relative and other special rights and the qualifications, limitations and restrictions thereof.
+Provides that our total authorized capital stock is 155,000,000 shares, of which Provides for the same authorized capital stock, with the removal of the reference to the 150,000,000 shares are common stock and 5,000,000 shares are preferred stock.
+Also series A preferred stock, which shares have been fully retired. provides for the creation of a series of preferred stock entitled "\$8.625 Preferred Stock, Series A" consisting of 500,000 shares, and fixes the powers, preferences and relative and other special rights and the qualifications, limitations and restrictions of such series.